yuanzhou-lab/BigQuery_Baraa_SQL_Project/README.md

 ## System & Tools:
 Google Cloud BigQuery
 Google Gemini AI
-:wave: Although Baraa uses SQL Server for his whole instruction, I opted Google for my practise to understand mainstream DBMS better (BigQuery is an overkill for this project though:grinning:).
+:wave: Although Baraa uses SQL Server for his whole instruction, I opted for Google Cloud to do this practise to understand mainstream DBMS better (BigQuery is an overkill for this project though:grinning:).
 Using Gemini along the way also showed me inspiring alternative ways of organising my query.

 ## Contents:
 The project was broken down into **three** stages: